 Maria and Kevin Noonan were enjoying a relaxing vacation when they got a call from their social worker.
-“You know, we got a little boy in our office who just came in and he wants a family with a dog”, said the social worker.
-She knew the Noonans had a puppy and that they had been working through the adoption process for almost two years.
-Several weeks later, the Noonans were sitting down for ice cream with the little boy, Darius, and his foster family.
+“You know, we got a little boy in our office who just came in and he wants a family with a dog,” the social worker told them.
+She knew the Noonan’s had a puppy, and that they had been involved with the adoption process for almost two years.
+Several weeks later, the Noonan’s were sitting down for ice cream with the little boy, Darius and his foster family.

 To add to the emotional process, Darius was not yet legally freed for adoption.
 This meant there was an extra layer of uncertainty about the match.
 Nevertheless, as they spent more and more time with him, the Noonan’s relationship with Darius continued to grow.

-The Noonans started spending time with him out once a week, usually on Sunday’s, to go do fun family activities in the community.
+The Noonan’s started spending time with him once a week, usually on Sunday’s, doing fun family activities in the community.
 Darius met Maria’s extended family, and they continued to fall more in love with him.

-Through the MAPP classes and MARE adoption parties, through the waiting and being matched, and through the months it took to finalize their adoption, the Noonans became whole.
-All of the challenges throughout the process have been nothing compared to the love the Noonans share for each other as a family.
+Through the MAPP classes and MARE adoption parties, through the waiting and being matched, and the months it took to finalize their adoption, the Noonan’s became whole.
+All of the challenges throughout the process have been nothing compared to the love the Noonan’s share for each other as a family.

-It was only once it happened to them that the Noonans fully understood how the process can be emotionally demanding, but the right match always comes along.
-The little boy who wanted a family with a dog found the Noonans.
-And the family with a dog found their perfect little boy.
+Once the Noonan’s went through the full cycle of the adoption process, they understood how it can be emotionally demanding, but also that the right match always comes along.
+The little boy who wanted a family with a dog found the Noonan’s – and the family with a dog found their perfect, little boy.